 CLOSE – The current closing price;

 N – The smoothing period.

 Trading based on thorough analyses Is the first step that leads to a prosperous trading journey.
 However, analysing the right trade opportunity is a tough nut to crack.
 Various indicators need to be considered while preparing for a possible trade.
-The best method is to practise trading on MTrading demo account first, and develop your own trading style using the best metatrader indicators.
+The best method is to practise trading on MTrading free demo account first and develop your own trading style using the best MetaTrader indicators.

 Stay tuned!
 Follow the updates in our Education section.

 This material does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Before making any investment decisions, you should seek advice from independent financial advisors to ensure you understand the risks.